Timesheet Validator - Validation Rules

 📋 Intermediate Sheet — intermediate - after scanning

 One row is written per employee per run.
-Col F is hidden (reserved).
-Col E (pt_468_status) is written for PT employees where HR 468 = Y. All other columns always written.
+Col P (pt_468_status) is written only for PT employees where HR 468 = Y. Col Q (total allowance) is the parsed numeric total from HR "other allowance" column.
+All other columns always written.

 Column Schema (A–Q)